Course Title: Collaborative Media Project

 In this course you will collaborate with peers, Industry and staff to develop and create one or more small original production project/s.
 You will explore professional practice, forms and processes involved in making projects for a contemporary media audience.

 This is the designated Work Integrated Learning (WIL) course for MC188 Master of Media and GD180 Graduate Diploma in Media.
 This course includes a work integrated learning experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/or community is integral to your experience.

 You may have the option to undertake an industry placement* as an aspect of this course.
 Details of this will be provided by the Course Coordinator.

 Placement Option Requirements

 *An agreement including schedule and relevant insurance documentation is required to be completed before commencing each placement (local and international).
-International placements must be registered and processed through RMIT Education Abroad.
-In the case where a placement ends early, please refer to 6.
-Early Termination of Placements in the Work Integrated Learning Procedure.
+International placements must be registered and processed through RMIT Global Mobility.
+In the case where a placement ends early, please refer to Changes or cancellation of WIL activities in the WIL Guideline.

 Objectives/Learning Outcomes/Capability Development